The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Evaluation

 In our final real-world experiment, we draw inspiration from the semantic localization problem discussed in Thurn~\emph{et al.} \revisedtext{\cite[Chapter 1]{thrun2005probrob}}.
 The experiment involves localizing an agent navigating anticlockwise in a corridor using doors detected from RGB images as landmarks.
 All doors share similar semantic features, such as color or handle.
 Therefore, we do not assume known correspondence for which of the 21 doors generated a given measurement in this problem.

 We premapped the environment using gmapping \cite{Gmapping} and assumed a bearing-only measurement model that enforces a multimodal distribution.
 Bearing measurements are computed using the centroid of the doors.
-We only compute bearing measurements for samples in the free space of our occupancy grid map.
-Similar to the experiment in Sec.~\ref{subsec:uwb}, we integrate the IMU and wheel encoders to estimate the motion of a Jackal platform. \reviewedtext{The motion noise was estimated to have a standard deviation of 3.51 cm and 2.50 degrees per step}.
+Bearing measurements are taken only for samples in the free space of the occupancy grid map.
+As in Sec.~\ref{subsec:uwb}, we integrate the IMU and wheel encoders to estimate the motion of a Jackal platform. \reviewedtext{The motion noise was estimated to have a standard deviation of 3.51 cm and 2.50 degrees per step}.
 The ground truth position was estimated using the laser-based SLAM implementation of gmapping. \revisedtext{The estimated entropy of the posterior distribution over the ground truth's pose using gmapping was $2.232$ nats.} The layout of the experiment, as well as an image of a door within the dataset is shown in Fig.~\ref{subfig:doors}.

-As there is no known correspondence, we employ a greedy data association strategy and compute the measurement likelihood using only the door that is more likely to have generated a given measurement.
+As there is no known correspondence, we employ a greedy data association strategy, computing the measurement likelihood using only the most likely door for each measurement.
 We present the results of this experiment in Table~\ref{table:doors}.
 Our HEF surpasses by a large margin all baselines in this challenging task, showcasing its ability to handle multimodal distributions and the importance of symmetries for robot localization.
 A snapshot of the filters is shown in Fig.~\ref{fig:doors}.

-\revisedtext{During these experiments, our proposed approach took an average of 1.14s to run for each timestep.
+During these experiments, our proposed approach took an average of 1.14s to run for each timestep.
 Our approach was implemented in python and ran on an i7-12700H CPU with 16GB of RAM.
-This was fast enough to be real-time for the door dataset, because the robot would never observe two doors within that time frame. }